open-telemetry/opentelemetry-operator/docs/api.md

 Selector is the label selector for affected Pods.
 This selector only takes effect when annotation: instrumentation.opentelemetry.io/inject-xx equal true.
+Unlike standard label selectors, `nil` means `everything`, and this is also the default.
+This may change in a future CRD version.

 <table>
     <thead>